if-zero-else-one/full-throttle-app/README.md

 ## Personal Notes

-The app is hosted <a href='https://full-throttle-app.herokuapp.com/'>here</a>.<br>
+1. The app is hosted <a href='https://full-throttle-app.herokuapp.com/'>here</a>.
-Since on changing the slider an Internet API call is made, so the results might appear with a little bit delay.<br>
+2. Since on changing the slider an Internet API call is made, so the results might appear with a little bit delay.
-The slider is from Material UI.<br>
+3. The slider is from Material UI.